 - A.R.
 16. May a player shave or sand the wall of his crosse to make it more flexible or thinner?
 RULING: No. - A.R.
-17. The mesh weaving of a crosse must be of one color.
+17. The mesh weaving of a crosse may be of more than one color.
 Any attempt to mislead an opponent, such as painting a ball, etc., into the weaving is illegal.
 RULING: Unsportsmanlike conduct, three-minute nonreleasable penalty. - A.R.
-18. The longitudinal weaving (net) must be attached firmly to the bottom edge of the throat construction.
+18. The longitudinal weaving (net) must be attached firmly to the bottom edge of the throat construction and completely along the sidewalls, with no gaps large enough for a ball to pass through.
 This can be accomplished easily by running a piece of leather, gut, nylon, linen, etc., from one side wall tightly interwoven, through the longitudinal weaving (net) along the front of the bottom edge of the throat construction and securely fastened to the opposite side wall.
 No other interpretations are to be construed from Rules 1-18 and 1-19. - A.R.
 19. May a player use an altered or cambered handle?
 RULING: No. Three-minute nonreleasable penalty.
 Crosse removed for the duration of the game.